FaxAPI/Fax-REST-API/README.md

 This method allows you to retrieve the list of incoming faxes for a specific recipient.

-1. Create a [request](/docs/fax-receiving/list-faxes-recipient/request.md) and get list of faxes for a specific recipient:
+1. Create a <a href='/docs/fax-receiving/list-faxes-recipient/request.md' id='recipient-faxes-request' class='anchor' aria-hidden='true'>request</a> and get list of faxes for a specific recipient:

 <ul><details><summary><strong>cURL</strong></summary><p>